Legacy API Gatekeeper

 Configuring your firewall

-All requests coming from the Feide API Gatekeepers come from these IP ranges and IP addresses:
+All requests coming from the Feide legacy API gatekeepers come from these IP ranges and IP addresses:

 We recommend that you configure your API backend to only allow requests from these address ranges, so that you are not solely relying on the basic authentication described above.